alicewriteswrongs/old-blog/_posts/2015-08-11-literate-programming-in-python.markdown

 So I can hit `<Leader>lp` (literate Python) to get to Python mode, and `<Leader>md` to get to Markdown.
 It works decently well!

+I also added a couple of super handy shell aliases.
+Since I'm basically writing the Markdown portion of the project for Github I want to really frequently check how things are rendering.
+This alias is handy:

+{% highlight zsh &}
+alias litpush='Pweave -f pandoc *.mdw && git commit -a && git push origin master'
+{% endhighlight %}

 ##Limitations

 Where you can split up the source code in your main file is somewhat